logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 By using partitioning the system will write the feature data in different subdirectories, thus allowing you to write 10240 files per partition.

+##### Table format

+When you create a feature group, you can specify the table format you want to use to store the data in your feature group by setting the `time_travel_format` parameter.
+The currently support values are "HUDI", "DELTA", "NONE" (which defaults to Parquet).

 #### Streaming Write API

 As explained above, the stream parameter controls whether to enable the streaming write APIs to the online and offline feature store.